creatiosoft/whitelabel-poker-software/README.md

 - **Fully Customizable** – Apply your own logo, theme, and brand name.
 - **Multilingual & Multi-Currency** – Serve your local audience or go global.

 These features have been field-tested in real-world poker environments.
-The software is stable, scalable, and trusted by poker businesses around the world.
+The software is stable, scalable, and trusted by poker businesses worldwide.

 ## Why Should I Choose White Label?